 - Milk: I used cashew milk (see recipe card for an easy recipe).
-Soy milk, oat milk and almond milk are also good dairy-free choices.
+Soy milk, oat milk and almond milk will also work.

-- Miso paste: light miso is a good choice.
-It will add a depth of flavor to make up for the lack of butter.
+- Miso paste: Light miso will add a depth of flavor to make up for the lack of butter.
+You can use classic miso made from soybeans, or choose a rice miso or chickpea miso to match your dietary needs.

 - Olive oil: For an oil-free sauce, mix 1 tablespoon drippy tahini with 3 tablespoons veggie broth.
 Whisk until uniform in texture.
 Use in place of the olive oil.